 It’s absolutely essential to your job-hunting success to know how to research potential employers.
 Not only will this information help you in writing your cover letter (and perhaps tailoring your resume), but it is mandatory for when you get invited for a job interview.

 Job-Seeker Marketing Mix

 The rest of this article focuses on the 4 P’s of marketing, also called the marketing mix.
 The 4 P’s include product, promotion, place, and price.
 The marketing mix elements are the controllable factors that are used to achieve the organization’s objectives — or as it relates to job-seekers, the controllable factors that are used to achieve your job search success.

 As mentioned above, you are the product.
 You need to examine what characteristics, features, and skills make you unique — and thus stand out among competing job searchers — in the eyes of employers.
 These features can include work experience, leadership experience, professional memberships, and, of course, your education and training.
 We use an advertising term here called the Unique Selling Proposition (USP): What is the one thing that makes you different than any other job-seeker applying for the same job?
 What are your accomplishments (not duties or job titles)?
-How attractive a product are you?
+How attractive of a product are you?
 What will make you more attractive to employers?
 Can you say your USP in 15 words or fewer?
-Read more about applying your USP.

 But no matter how attractive a product you are, employers may not recognize and value you unless you have properly positioned yourself on the job market.
 Positioning, which involves developing a perception in the eyes of employers, is a three-step process.